K-means for Evolving Data Streams: Introduction

-\paragraph{$K$-means Initialization} Regardless of all the benefits of the $K$-means algorithm, its behaviour strongly depends on the initial set of centroids \cite{Init3,Init4,Init1}.
-Consequently, in the literature different alternative initializations have been proposed.
-One of the most simple yet effective is Forgy's approach \cite{Forgy}.
-Forgy's initialization consists of choosing $K$ data points at random as initial centroids, and assign every other data point to the closest centroid.
+\paragraph{$K$-means Initialization} The solution obtained by $K$-means algorithm strongly depends on the initial set of centroids \cite{Init3,Init4,Init1}.
+Consequently, in the literature different initializations have been proposed.
+One of the most simple, yet effective, methods is Forgy's approach \cite{Forgy}.
+Forgy's initialization consists of choosing $K$ data points at random as initial centroids.
 The main drawback of this approach is that it tends to choose data points located at dense regions of the space, thus these regions tend to be over-represented.
-Recently, probabilistic based seeding techniques have been proposed, which offer strong theoretical guarantees. $K$-means++ (KM++) \cite{km++} initialization iteratively selects points from $X$ at random, where the probability of selection is proportional to the distance of the closest centroid previously selected.
-This strategy has become one of the most prominent initializations since it guarantees to obtain a $\mathcal{O}(\log K)$-approximation.
-However, because KM++ has to pass $K$ times over the whole dataset it has a computational complexity of $\mathcal{O}(K\cdot n\cdot d)$.
-As a consequence, other algorithms try to reduce the number of computed distances.
-For instance, in \cite{kmc2} an approximated KM++ is proposed obtaining the initial centroids in sublinear time using Markov chains.
-Other algorithms focus on reducing the converged error.
-In \cite{SplitMerge} the authors use converged centroids and split the densest cluster into two, applying $(K+1)$-means again to later fuse two clusters, in such a way that the error is reduced compared to the previous $K$ clusters.
+In order to address this problem, probabilistic methods with strong theoretical guarantees have been proposed. $K$-means++ (KM++) \cite{km++} initialization iteratively selects points from $X$ at random, where the probability of selection is proportional to the distance of the closest centroid previously selected.
+This strategy has become one of the most popular due its strong theoretical guarantees.
+Among other popular alternatives, we have variations of KM++, such as the $K$-means|| \cite{makarychev2020improved} and the Markov Chain KM++ \cite{kmc2}.